GABETROLL/holbertonschool-web_front_end/designer_language/blog.md

 Also, I want to appologize, because I constantly skipped learning/informing myself/preparing things in previous steps, which resulted in the next steps being half-baked.

 I've never used Spotify, and at first, I almost didn't use the interface.
-Most of the ideas I made, I made before I even searched for a song online.
+Most of the ideas I made, I made before I even searched for a song online!

 I ended up refining some things later, for the final 3-1 idea, but I rushed through the big majority of the project, and therefore there's probably still lots I don't know.
 I also had a lot better ideas after, that I didn't include.

 So, let me know all of the inaccuracies I made in this project, your feedback on my ideas, and what I could improve.
+I'd love to hear about them.
 God bless you.

 ## Research
 ### Chosen Persona